ShvetanAnand/Assignment-4/README.md

 In this Assignment we are supposed to create a list app using Basic Redux
 \
 \
-For this I have chosen to make a gaming list (with gamery aesthetic and apperance ) in which anyone can add their opinions of best games to play
+For this I have chosen to make a gaming list (with gamery apperance ) in which anyone can add their opinions of best games to play
 \
 \
 I have created 2 main screens here which include GameForm and GameList using the help of Part 1 of the shared tutorial which taught basic Redux operation